EpicGuys/siteForArticles/README.md

 ## Diagrams

-Ypu can find on documents/UML diagrams/diagrams.pdf
+You can find on #documents/UML diagrams/diagrams.pdf